 To make this orange cake with semolina flour, you will only need a few ingredients.
 All things you should basically already have in your kitchen, except maybe the semolina if you don’t often use this ingredients.

-Ingredients to make a Semolina Cake with Orange:
+Ingredients to make a Semolina Cake with Orange (scroll down to recipe card for all quantities):

 - Caster Sugar